Ana de Mendoza y de Silva, Princess of Éboli: Later intrigue

 After her husband's death in 1573, she spent three years in a convent, but returned to public life in 1576, forming an alliance at Court with the King's undersecretary of state, Antonio Pérez (1540–1615).
 They were accused of betraying state secrets which led to her arrest in 1579.
 Ana died 13 years later in prison on 2 February 1592.

 Appearances in fiction

 There is a character called Princess Eboli based on Ana in Schiller's play Don Carlos, Infant von Spanien, and Verdi's opera Don Carlos.
 She is also the subject of Kate O'Brien's novel That Lady, and the 1955 film adaptation of O'Brien's novel, That Lady, starring Olivia de Havilland as Ana.
-La Tuerta, a stage play charting the life of Ana de Mendoza, was performed at Bedlam Theatre as part of The Edinburgh Fringe Festival in August 2008.
+The 5th and 6th episodes of 'Teresa de Jesus' filmed for Spanish television in 1984, starring Concha Velasco as Teresa and Patricia Adriani as Eboli, detail the founding of a convent of Carmelite nuns at the princess' request and all of the problems faced.
+'La Tuerta', a stage play charting the life of Ana de Mendoza, was performed at Bedlam Theatre as part of The Edinburgh Fringe Festival in August 2008.
 Julia Ormond played her in La Conjura de El Escorial (2008) and Belén Rueda in the TV film La princesa de Éboli (2010).
 In 2018, the episode "The Princess Problem" of the children's television series Arthur had Lydia introduce D.W. to her as an example of a disabled princess, saying she was blinded in a childhood sword fight.